Cosets of free field algebras via arc spaces: Introduction

 However, not all vertex algebras are classically free.
 For example, $\text{Vir}_{p,q}$ is classically free if and only if $p = 2$ \cite{EH1}.
 The singlet algebras of type $\cW(2,2p-2)$ for $p\geq 2$ introduced by Adamovi\'c \cite{A} are not classically free; this was shown in \cite{AL} in the cases $p=2,3$ and the general case is similar.
 We say that $\cV$ is {\it classically free at the level of varieties} if \eqref{eq:ss} induces an isomorphism of reduced schemes.
 This is the case in all known examples where $\cV$ is simple, and was proven by Arakawa and Moreau whenever $\cV$ is simple and quasi-lisse \cite{AM}.
 If \eqref{eq:ss} fails to be injective, its kernel is always a differential ideal and one can ask whether it is finitely generated as a differential ideal \cite{AL}.
 There is currently only one example in the literature where this has been proven, namely $\text{Vir}_{3,4}$; it was shown in \cite{AEH} that $\text{ker} \ \Phi$ is generated as a differential ideal by one element.

 In this paper, we will describe $\text{gr}^F(\cV)$ for certain affine cosets of the form $\cS(V)^{\gg[t]}$ and $\cE(V)^{\gg[t]}$, and we will compute the kernel of \eqref{eq:ss}.
 As a result, we give many new examples of classically free vertex algebras which are not freely generated.
-For example, we will show that $L_n(\gs\gp_{2r})$ is classically free for all $r,n \in \mathbb{N}$, generalizing van Ekeren and Heluani's result for $L_n(\gs\gl_2)$ \cite{EH1}.
+For example, we will show that $L_n(\gs\gp_{2r})$ is classically free for all $r,n \in \mathbb{N}$, generalizing and providing a conceptual proof of van Ekeren and Heluani's result for $L_n(\gs\gl_2)$ \cite{EH1}.
 This implies that Theorem 10.2.1 of \cite{EH2}, namely the vanishing of the first chiral homology $H_1^{\text{ch}}(V)$, holds for $V = L_n(\gs\gp_{2r})$.
 We also give many new examples where \eqref{eq:ss} is not injective, where we have an explicit finite generating set for $\text{ker} \ \Phi$ as a differential ideal.